 Skip to Content

-Best Theater Summer Camps For Students 2023
+Best Summer Theater Camps For High School Students 2024

-Best Theater Summer Camps
+Best Summer Theater Camps

-1. Summer Stage
+Summer Stage

 Since 1976 Upper Darby Summer Stage, located just outside of Philadelphia, PA, has offered theater programs to middle school and high school students.
 Their mission is to motivate the youth to use their talents to their full extent and show others what they’re capable of.